gthesing/wine-ETL/README.md

 ### Order to run files for duplicating this project:
 1. raw_data/geo_data/geo_data.ipynb
-    * This file made the necessary API calls to Google to get and create a csv file of the geographical data for wineries in our raw data set
+    * This file made the necessary API calls to Google to get, and create a csv file of, the geographical data for wineries in our raw data set
 2. db.sql
     * Creates the empty database and schema, ready for data load
 2. ETL_final